 And the winners are...

-The Native project, with the Rebelpin Fashion awards, is this year a part of the celebration of ACTE turning 30 as a European motor for innovation within the fashion, textile, shoes and accessory industry.
+The Native project, with the Rebelpin Fashion awards, was a part of the celebration of ACTE turning 30.
+30 years as a European motor for innovation within the fashion, textile, shoes and accessory industry.
 The virtual event was the final gala of the year-long project.
-An event that in most parts have been a digital project.
+An event that in most parts was a digital project.

-Our virtual event was in part a presentation of the ten designers showcasing the nine entries (two of the Native project designers work as a team) collections.
+Our virtual event was in part a presentation of the ten designers showcasing the nine entries/collections (two of the Native project designers work as a team).
 After the designer presentations, we announced the winners of the two Native/Rebelpin Fashion Awards.
 Both the professional jury award and the popular vote award.
-The professional jury is a panel put together of the mentors that have supported the ten designers during the Native project.
-The popular vote award was be given to the collection that received the most votes on the ACTE website up until June 30.
+The professional jury was a panel put together with the mentors that supported the ten designers during the Native project.
+The popular vote award was given to the collection that received the most votes on the ACTE website, up until June 30.

 Innovative 3D designs

 Each designer had the opportunity to present ten outfits, in total 90 outfits was showed at the digital gala.
 The professional jury scrutinised the participating collections, using eight criteria:

 - authenticity and originality